Odoo vs ERPNext: Practical Comparison

 | Cost Element | Odoo + Hosting (Cloudpepper) | ERPNext + Hosting (Self-Managed VPS) |

-Note: ERPNext’s self‑hosted software is free, but total ownership cost includes hosting, maintenance, and DevOps time.
-Managed ERPNext hosting on Frappe Cloud starts at $5/month for small sites and can scale up to $200/month or more for dedicated servers.
+Note: ERPNext’s self-hosted software is free, but total ownership cost includes hosting, maintenance, and DevOps time.
+Check Frappe Cloud for current managed hosting prices.

 Core Features Comparison